mg2239/icon-generator/README.md

 # Icon Generator

 Generates Github-style user avatars using MD5-hashed strings in Python and Javascript (currently in development).

-Both of these implementations are server-side.
-A client-side implementation can be (soon) found on [my GitHub site](https://mg2239.github.io).
+An interactive web implementation can be (soon) found on [my GitHub site](https://mg2239.github.io).

 ## Requirements
 Python 3 and Pillow 6.1.0 (requirements.txt provided)